 tributes with wire, plastic or tape or artificial flowers

 are allowed.
-Cellophane, ribbon and foil must be removed from
+Cellophane, ribbon and foil should be removed from cut flowers.

 To maintain a natural